 Thinking there was a mistake during the takeover, I called them.
 I was on the phone for over an hour.
 I'd try to talk to one "customer service" person (English is NOT their first language apparently anywhere in Chase, by the way), and they'd tell me I'd have to talk to another department about the interest rate, so they'd "transfer me".
 I'd get transferred alright, back to the main menu!
 So, I have to push all the buttons again (press 1 for your personal checking or savings, press 2 for...), plus you have to press in your account number, debit card number, etc. And even after pressing in all those numbers, the customer service reps ask you for it all AGAIN.

+After being bounced around and having to call back several times, I finally asked to speak with a supervisor.
+Long story short, I finally did speak to one after going through more transfers.
 She told me that they'd sent out notices about the transfer, which explained that the interest rates would probably change.
 I agreed that I understood they might change, but they did not disclose that they were planning to pay virtually next to nothing! .01% is basically NOTHING.
 I asked why they didn't disclose that, she had no answer.
-I asked why my interest rate wouldn't stay the same, she said it's because of the buy-out of WAMU by Chase, and that Chase only offers.
+I asked why my interest rate wouldn't stay the same.
+She said it's because of the buy-out of WAMU by Chase, and that Chase only offers.
 01% on their savings accounts.

 No further discussion, no apology, no sympathy, just a "that's the way it is" attitude.
 I said that I would not continue to leave my money with a financial institution that RAISES my interest rate (to almost double) and drops my savings interest rate from.
 75% to.
 01% in one day.
 That is NOT ACCEPTABLE!
 She didn't care.
 None of them care.